Hexagon/pup/docs/src/usage/configuration.md

 - `console` (boolean): Set to true to enable logging to the console.
 Default is false.
 - `stdout` (string): The file path to write standard output logs.
 - `stderr` (string): The file path to write standard error logs.
-If omitted, stderr is redirected to stdout.
+If omitted, stderr is written to the file specified by `stdout`.
 - `decorateFiles` (boolean): Set to true to enable decoration in the output files.
 Default is false.
 - `decorate` (boolean): **Only available in global scope.** Set to true to enable decoration in the logs.
 Default is false.
 - `colors` (boolean): **Only available in global scope.** Set to true to enable colored output.
 Default is false.